eliau2005/ScandinavianMarineOMS/docs/PRODUCT_MANAGEMENT_GUIDE.md

 ### Naming Conventions

-**Be Consistent:**
+**Be Clear and Consistent:**
-- Use the same format for all similar products
+- Use simple, descriptive names
-- Example: Always use "1000/1400" not "1000-1400" or "1kg-1.4kg"
+- Example: "Salmon Fillet" not "Salmonfillet Trim A 1000/1400 SCALED PBI"

-**Use Clear Abbreviations:**
-- PBI, PBO, SUP for packaging
-- SCALED, Skin On, Skinless for skin types
-- A, B, D, E for trim types
+- Keep it readable and easy to understand

+**Product Name Examples:**
+- Salmon Fillet
+- Cod Whole
+- Tuna Steak
+- Shrimp (medium)
+- Lobster Tail
+- Sea Bass Fillet

 ### Display Orders

 **Lower Numbers First:**
 - Categories: 1, 2, 3, 4, 5...
-- Products: Arrange by popularity or size
+- Products: Arrange by popularity or preference

 **Keep Gaps:**
 - Use 10, 20, 30... instead of 1, 2, 3...
 - Makes it easier to insert items later

-### SKUs (Optional but Recommended)

-**Format Ideas:**
-- `SAL-A-1014` (Salmon, Trim A, 1000-1400)
-- `COD-SK-24` (Cod, Skin On, 2-4 kg)
-- `TUR-W-13` (Turbot, Wild, 1-3 kg)

-**Benefits:**
-- Easier to track in systems
-- Unique identifiers
-- Better for inventory management

 ### Categories